serokell/time-warp/README.md

      Output is colored :star:
   2. `MonadTimed` library, which provides time (ala `threadDelay`) and threads (ala `forkIO`, `throwTo` and others) management capabilities.
-  3. `MonadRpc` library, which provides network communication probabilities, [msgpack-rpc](https://hackage.haskell.org/package/msgpack-rpc-1.0.0) is taken as a foundation.
+  3. `MonadRpc` library, which provides network communication capabilities, [msgpack-rpc](https://hackage.haskell.org/package/msgpack-rpc-1.0.0) is taken as a foundation.